- Integrative Services

 The most common symptoms are lower back pain, poor posture, bloating and constipation.
 Especially after pregnancy you might notice a bulge or ridge develop in your belly, right above the belly button.
 A persistent diastatis can lead to core instability, pain, and lack of flexibility.
 Our physical therapists’ will check for the condition by using a measuring tool called a caliper and this will give them an accurate measurement.
 Once you are diagnosed, first line therapy programs for Diastatis Recti include the Tupler Technique and Keller’s Dia Method.

 The Tupler Method is a combination of using transverse muscles correctly while breathing and strengthening them with elevator and contracting exercises where the pelvic floor muscles play a large role in pushing.
 Keller’s Dia Method has both prenatal and post-natal exercises designed specifically to work on the core abdominal muscles while simultaneously opening and relaxing the pelvic floor because pelvic-floor dysfunction is also caused by Diastatis recti.
 We will also teach you what not to do.
 It’s important not to do certain abdominal core exercises like crunches and sit-ups because you can actually make the problem worse.
 We will also work on teaching you good posture and the correct way to carry or lift heaving items without causing problem.
-Call us at 732-252-6155 or email us to learn more or book an appointment with one of our specialists.
+Call us at 732-252-6155 or text us or email us to learn more or book an appointment with one of our specialists.

 “They listen to everything you have to say.
 Every single person I’ve encountered has been very sweet, understanding and informative.
 Easy to schedule with.
 I’ve seen a handful of doctors elsewhere and no one has helped as much as Dr. Nancy and Dr. Bri has helped in the last month.
 Highly recommend.
 Dr. Nancy is also very knowledgeable with pelvic floor issues and that is hard to find!”